Wibble199/FoundryVTT-Terrain-Height-Tools/readme.md

 See [below](#configuring-terrain-types) for more details about configuring terrain types.

 Once at least one type of terrain has been configured, you can then use the tools in the '_Terrain Height Tools_' menu to paint terrain onto the map.
 To do this, you need to click the type of terrain you want to paint in the '_Terrain Palette_' window and choose a height for the terrain.
-Adjacent grid cells will merge together if both their terrain types and their heights are the same.
+You can also optionally enter an elevation.
+Adjacent grid cells will merge together if their terrain types, their heights, and their elevations are the same.

 ### Line of Sight